All About Hacienda Heights

 Because we are actively involved with preserving our precious hillsides, we have an acceptable level of hilltop housing.
 Some of us can look out to the valley, while others of us can look to the beautiful vistas.
-We also enjoy easy access to hiking tails that meander the La Puente Hills, for exercise and for visual pleasure.
+We also enjoy easy access to hiking trails that meander the La Puente Hills, for exercise and for visual pleasure.
 We are surrounded by many species of trees and some wildlife.

 We are not fully developed, however we are not lost in search of identity, culture or belief.
 We have a history, we have a heritage, we have belief and we each are proud of our heritage, and are actively perusing our beliefs (or non-belief.)
-No one culture, belief system, or structure defines us.
+No one culture, belief system, or erected structure defines us.
 This is the U.S.A. and our community reflects this.

 We are thankful to those who came before us for their contributions to the community that we call home, and we join those who are laboring today to maintain, build, and better our community.

 The early history of Hacienda Heights is shared with the cities that surround it.
 This is evident by streets, structures, and cities with names like Rowland, Workman, Temple and Puente (and many other.)
 Over the years since 1841, the original La Puente Rancho has been divided and subdivided, and has changed uses and ownership.
 Each city within the original La Puente Rancho has a shared past, and its own development history.
 We are fortunate to have two very local organizations that are keeping stories, documents, photographs, artifacts and even original structures from the past.
 They are the Workman and Temple Family Homestead Museum and the La Puente Valley Historical Society.
 Our Library also has a nice selection of early materials.
 More Information